cade-vs/alter-css/README.md

 # VARS AND BLOCKS NAMES

-Vars and blocks names can include letters, numbers, dash and underscore.
+Vars and blocks names can include letters, numbers, dash and underscore but must start with a letter.
 ALTER-CSS is case insensitive and does not make difference between dashes and underscores:

     "var-NAME"   is the same as   "VAR_name"